Sixteen suites above the Dam, in the former headquarters of the Bank of the Netherlands, where Dutch luxury is conjugated in the singular.

 Restaurants, bar, service

 The Bougainville restaurant occupies the former banking hall on the ground floor, one Michelin star since 2019 under chef Jaimie van Heije.
 Contemporary French cuisine, seven-course tasting menu, wine list with 400 references.
-Breakfast is served in the suites or at the restaurant, with pastries from Hartog's bakery and Dutch charcuterie.
+Breakfast in suites or restaurant, with pastries from Hartog's bakery and Dutch charcuterie.
 No dedicated bar, but cocktails on request in the lounge or in-suite.

 Highlights

-- 1915 banking building listed as a historic monument, Art Nouveau façade
+- 1915 banking building listed as historic monument, Art nouveau façade

-- Restaurant Bougainville: 1 Michelin star, chef Jaimie van Heije
+- Bougainville restaurant: 1 Michelin star, chef Jaimie van Heije

-- Location on the Dam, 30 m from the Royal Palace and 200 m from the Nieuwe Kerk
+- Location on the Dam, 30m from the Royal Palace and 200m from Nieuwe Kerk

 - Booking score 9.5/10 from 244 reviews, member of Small Luxury Hotels of the World